Facts & Trivia

 Samuel Judah from Vincennes, Indiana, was elected Indiana’s first and only Speaker of the Indiana House of Representatives in 1840.

 The Indiana Governor’s Mansion in Indianapolis, built from 1919 to 1945, was initially created for Henry Kahn in 1908.
-A Bloomington, Indiana native, Kahn (1860-1934) was a very successful manufacturer, and his Kahn Tailoring Company had more than 2000 dealers and 12 retail stores across the country.
+A Bloomington, Indiana native, Kahn (1860-1934) was a successful manufacturer.
+His Kahn Tailoring Company had over 2,000 dealers and 12 retail stores nationwide.
 The building was sold to the Marriott Hotel and demolished in 1962.

 Thelma “Tiby” Eisen (May 11, 1922 – May 11, 2014) was an outfielder in the All-American Girls Professional Baseball League from 1944 through 1952.
 She was born and raised in L.A. to an Orthodox Jewish family and played for the Fort Wayne Daisies (1947–’52).

-Simon Wile (1830-1907) was a representative in the Indiana State Legislature from La Porte.
+Simon Wile (1830-1907) was a representative in the Indiana State Legislature from La Porte, Indiana.
 In 1869, he sponsored the first child labor law in the United States.

 Indianapolis-born Rabbi Abraham Cronbach would serve as the Rabbi of Temple Beth El in South Bend.
 Years later, Rabbi Cronbach appeared with Julius Rosenberg’s mother and the Rosenbergs’ two small sons at a protest meeting in front of the White House after the Rosenbergs had been found guilty.
 Julius and Ethel Rosenberg were executed at Sing Sing prison in New York on June 19, 1953, more than two years after being found guilty of conspiracy to commit espionage.
 Cronbach gave a eulogy at Rosenberg’s funeral on June 21, 1953.